-Section - 33 The Use of 'reasonable force' in Schools and Colleges
+Section - 35 The Use of 'reasonable force' in Schools and Colleges

-There may be circumstances when it is appropriate for staff of Witton Middle School use reasonable force to safeguard children and young people.
+There are circumstances when it is appropriate for staff of St John's C.E Primary School use reasonable force to safeguard children and young people.
 The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a young person needs to be restrained to prevent violence or injury.
 'Reasonable' in these circumstances means 'using no more force than is needed'.
 The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom.

-Departmental advice for schools is available Use of reasonable force in schools guidance
+- Departmental advice for schools is available Use of reasonable force in schools guidance - Advice for colleges is available on the AOC website; Association of Colleges (aoc.co.uk)

-Section 34 -Private fostering - LA notification when identified
+Section 36 -Private fostering - LA notification when identified

 Private fostering occurs when a child under the age of 16 (under 18, if disabled) is provided with care and accommodation by a person who is not a parent, person with parental responsibility for them or a relative in their own home.
 A child is not privately fostered if the person caring for and accommodating them has done so for less than 28 days and does not intend to do so for longer.
-Such arrangements may come to the attention of Witton Middle School staff through the normal course of their interaction, and promotion of learning activities, with children.
+Such arrangements may come to the attention of school staff through the normal course of their interaction, and promotion of learning activities, with children.